-USF Libraries Digital Commons @ USF team is going on the road to bring our expertise and services to you.
-Sessions are customized to your needs!
+USF Libraries Digital Commons @ USF team is ready to go on the road to bring our expertise and services to you.
+Sessions are custom built to your needs and your timeframe including the topics that best address the needs of you and your faculty!
 To book a session now or next semester, or to offer your feedback, email firstname.lastname@example.org.

 Make your selection of as many topics interest you and your colleagues.
 Topics include:

 This module will provide information about what an author’s rights are as the creator of an academic manuscript.
 Additionally, what happens to those rights when signing over copyright to a publisher.
 We will look at what options are available to authors when publishing their research.

 This module will provide an introduction to the tools and services for integrating digital collections into your courses.
 Learn about:

 - in-person and virtual instruction sessions guiding student on how to use our digital collections for research,